-I lead design for AI and data-intensive products.
+I design the trust layer of AI products.

 Selected Work

 Multi-platform learning consolidation across 11 languages.
-The redesign wasn't the hard part — the political case for killing seven products was.
+The redesign wasn't the hard part — the political case for killing four products was.

 Four more · NDA · Walk-through on request